Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Quench dynamics

-The TDJA leads to the scaling-invariant dynamics for the standard CS model, as we have discussed in Sec.~\ref{sec:TD-CS}, a feature extensively used in the previous literature~\cite{Sutherland98,DaeYupSong01,DaeYupSong02,delcampo16}.
-Quenches in this model of the trap frequency have been discussed in Ref.~\cite{Sutherland98,delcampo16}.
-Here we focus on the time-dependent logarithmic CS model~(\ref{eq:TDPHJ-CS}), where the interaction between the particles is allowed to quench from one value to another.
+The TDJA leads to the scaling-invariant dynamics for the standard CS model, discussed in Sec.~\ref{sec:TD-CS}, a feature extensively used in the previous literature~\citep{Sutherland98,DaeYupSong01,DaeYupSong02,delcampo16}.
+Quenches in this model of the trap frequency have been discussed in Ref.~\citep{Sutherland98,delcampo16}.
+Here, we focus on the time-dependent logarithmic CS model~(\ref{eq:TDPHJ-CS}), where the interaction between the particles is quenched from one value to another.
 We assume $\Omega(t)=\Omega_{0}=\omega_{0}$, implying $b(t)=1$.
 We take

 and Eq.~(\ref{eq:TDPHJ-CS}) becomes